 If you have filed a claim for benefits and your claim is denied, you have the right to appeal the decision.
-JPMorgan Chase is not involved in deciding appeals for any denied benefit claim under the:
+JPMorganChase is not involved in deciding appeals for any denied benefit claim under the:

-- Medical Plan, including Prescription Drug Plan and Fertility Benefits Program;
+- · Medical Plan, including Prescription Drug Plan;

 - Preferred Dentist Program (PDP); Dental Maintenance Organization (DMO) Option; and Dental Health Maintenance Organization (DHMO) Option;

 - Vision Plan;

-- · Health Care Spending Account;
+- Health Care Spending Account;

 - Long-Term Disability Plan, including Group LTD and Individual Disability Insurance;

 - Short-Term Disability Plan;

 - Life and AD&D Insurance Plans;

 - Business Travel Accident Insurance Plan;

-- Back-Up Child Care Plan
+- Child Care Plan;

 - Group Legal Services Plan; and

-- · Employee Assistance Program.
+- Employee Assistance Program.

-The plan administrators delegate all fiduciary responsibility and decisions about a claim for a denied benefit under these plans to the applicable claims administrator.
+The plan administrators delegate all fiduciary responsibility and decisions about a claim for a denied benefit under the above-listed plans to the applicable claims administrator.